biblequiz/BibleQuiz.com/_pages/national-finals-schedule.md

 | --------- | -------------- |
 | 6:30 p.m. | Awards Banquet |

+---

-Any additional evening meetings will be announced during the morning services.
+*Note: Any additional evening meetings will be announced during the morning services.*